Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Review of Landau Levels in Free Space

-It is important to note that these results are all gauge-dependent, even given that we use the Symmetric gauge.
-In particular, the choice of Symmetric gauge with $A_s$ defined in the first paragraph of the Introduction represents just one possible choice (out of infinitely many) where the vector field is referred to the origin.
-Since for this problem there is no preferred origin the wave functions will reflect this choice and be gauge-dependent.
-For this reason we highlighted ``{\it from zero}'' in italics above.
-An alternative would have been to use

-and then the wave functions would have been different, even though this represents the same problem, i.e. a charged particle in free space in the presence of a uniform magnetic field $B$ (see, for example, Ref.~[\onlinecite{cohen-tannoudji77}] for a discussion of this point).

-Returning to the particular gauge choice given in Eq.~(\ref{gauge_as}) with $x_0=y_0=0$, the values of $r_{\ell}$ also reveal that the amount of magnetic flux $\Phi_B$ associated with each wave function in the LLL is quantized in units of the magnetic flux quantum $\Phi_0={h}/{e}$.
-This is easily seen: consider the magnetic flux $\Phi_B$ between a circle of radius $r_{\ell}$ and that of (smaller) radius $r_{\ell + 1}$ (recall that $\ell \leq 0$, so that $r_{\ell} > r_{\ell +1}$ ):

-Thus, there is exactly a single quantum of magnetic flux between successive (negative) $\ell$ states in the LLL.

-There are troublesome issues here.
+A succinct summary of the Appendix is as follows.
+The eigenvalues are infinitely degenerate, and we obtain the same standard expression in either gauge,

+where $\omega_c \equiv eB/m$ is the classical cyclotron frequency and $n_L$ is the Landau level quantum number.
+On the other hand, the wave functions in the two gauges are very different looking, Eq.~(\ref{psi_rad}) for the Symmetric gauge, and Eq.~(\ref{psi_landau}) for the Landau gauge.
+In both cases there are ``hidden'' quantum numbers, $\ell$ for the Symmetric gauge and $k_y$ for the Landau gauge.

+The derivations in the Appendix highlight some troublesome issues.
 The infinite degeneracy is difficult, but even more so is the dependency of the wave function on gauge choice.
+We have encountered some gauge invariant properties in the free space system, for example, the spectrum of energies.
+The energies are left invariant because a change in gauge choice $\bf A\rightarrow \bf A'$ is equivalent to performing a unitary operation on the Hamiltonian:

-There are some gauge invariant properties in such a system, for example, the spectrum of energies.
-The wave function, on the other hand, is {\it not} gauge invariant, and for a change in gauge, $\vec{\bf A} \rightarrow \vec{\bf A^\prime}$, there is a corresponding expected change in wave function,\cite{griffiths18}
+where $\lambda$ is an arbitrary real function of position and time, and $q$ is the charge of the particle.
+The wave function, on the other hand, is {\it not} gauge invariant, and for a change in gauge, $\bf A \rightarrow \bf A'$, there is a corresponding expected change in wave function, \cite{griffiths18}